-- For more fear mongering signals from doctors that should be warnings to patients to look elsewhere for a more qualified physician click here.
+- For more fear-mongering signals from doctors that should warn patients to look elsewhere for a more qualified physician, click here.

 Doctors will not enjoy hearing this, especially considering their years of education and even experience dealing with pregnancy and birth.
 However, doctors are meant for sick people.
 They are taught to fix and heal.

-The average pregnant woman needs no fixing nor healing.
-The average pregnant woman left to herself will birth her baby with little to no help at all.
-Doctors seem to have a very hard time just sitting back and allowing nature to take its course though.
+The average pregnant woman needs no fixing or healing.
+The average pregnant woman left to herself will give birth to her baby with little to no help at all.
+The problem is that doctors seem to have difficulty just sitting back and allowing nature to take its course.

-Doctors today are trained mainly for medicated births, for epidurals, IV’s, inductions, interventions, and surgery.
+Doctors today are trained mainly for medicated births, epidurals, IVs, inductions, interventions, and surgery.
 They are trained for complications.
-Ask many unmedicated birthing mothers who have hospital births and ask for little to no intervention, many of these women endure a lot of frustration due to the medical staff’s incessant badgering.
+Ask many unmedicated birthing mothers who have hospital births and ask for little to no intervention; many of these women endure a lot of frustration due to the medical staff’s constant badgering.

-If one is in need of medical care, then doctors are wonderful allies, but the patient must always take responsibility for self education.
-Doctors are fallible just like the rest of us.
+Doctors are wonderful allies if one needs medical care, but the patient must always take responsibility for self-education.
+Doctors are fallible, just like the rest of us.

 Types of Medical Inductions

 Your body’s natural production of oxytocin will spur labor at the pace your body and baby are prepared to follow.
 The average labor begins slowly, even many days before active labor begins.
 The cervix will slowly efface and dilate.
-The mother will often experience spurts of early labor where she will contract regularly for an hour or two at a time and then the contractions will cease.
+The mother will often experience spurts of early labor where she will contract regularly for an hour or two at a time, and then the contractions will cease.
 This may happen regularly up until actual active labor begins.
-This is the natural method the body uses to amp up for the real thing.
-The body slowly but surely will open up and make way for baby to enter the world.
+This is the body’s natural method to amp up for the real thing.
+The body slowly but surely will open up and allow the baby to enter the world.

-On the other hand when pitocin is given before the body or baby are ready many times a snowball effect occurs.
+On the other hand, when pitocin is given before the body or baby is ready, many times a snowball effect occurs.
 Pitocin brings contractions on hard and fast.
-An epidural is often needed to be able to bear the immense pain by the type of contractions that pitocin induces.
-The administration of pitocin often precipitates many other interventions particularly in first time moms.
-Because contractions are hard and fast before the body is ripe for birth, baby often experiences elevated heart rate.
-Mother cannot help baby’s elevated heart rate with movement because of her epidural.
-Contractions agitate and distress baby.
-When medical staff detects elevated heart rate that they are unable to bring back down, often a c-section is imminent.
+An epidural is often needed to be able to bear the immense pain caused by the type of contractions that pitocin induces.
+The administration of pitocin often precipitates many other interventions, particularly in first-time moms.
+Because contractions are hard and fast before the body is ripe for birth, a baby often experiences an elevated heart rate.
+The mother cannot help the baby’s elevated heart rate with movement because of her epidural.
+Contractions agitate and distress the baby.
+When medical staff detect an elevated heart rate that they are unable to bring back down, often a c-section is imminent.

 2.)
-Cytotek – This drug is not approved by the FDA for use in the induction of labor.
-However, it is used off label regularly.
-For most women it works very efficiently at ripening the cervix.
-Many times it is paired with pitocin to induce more contractions.
-For those women that it does not work very efficiently for it can be DEADLY.
+Cytotek – The FDA does not approve this drug for use in labor induction.
+However, it is used off-label regularly.
+For most women, it works very efficiently at ripening the cervix.
+Many times, it is paired with pitocin to induce more contractions.
+For those women that it does not work very efficiently, it can be DEADLY.
 This drug is very dangerous and has been linked with both maternal and fetal deaths.
 Read more on this here.

 3.)
-Gels/ Suppositories – These can be placed right by the cervix to help with effacement.
-There can be a few different side effects such as nausea or headaches.
-Many times your medical institution will not allow you to leave once drug has been administered.
+Gels/ Suppositories – These can be placed right by the cervix to help effacement.
+There can be several side effects, such as nausea or headaches.
+Many times, your medical institution will not allow you to leave once the drug has been administered.

 1.)
-Breaking the Bag of Water – A small, long, hooked tool is inserted past the cervix to make a small tear in the bag of waters.
-Once the bag of waters is broken most medical institutions require that a woman give birth within twenty-four hours for fear that infection might occur.
-If the woman’s body is not ripe and labor does not turn active or increase with this procedure then other induction methods will be pursued by your physician.
+Breaking the Water Bag – A small, long, hooked tool is inserted past the cervix to make a small tear in the water bag.
+Once the bag of water is broken, most medical institutions require that a woman give birth within twenty-four hours for fear that infection might occur.
+If the woman’s body is not ripe and labor does not turn active or increase with this procedure, then other induction methods will be pursued by your physician.

 2.)
-Stripping or Sweeping Membranes – Many times this method of induction is done right in the doctor’s office.
-Your physician will insert his fingers into your vagina as if checking the dilation of cervix and gently sweep the membranes that separate the amniotic sac from the cervix.
-This stripping will also release the hormone prostaglandins which may also induce labor naturally.
+Stripping or Sweeping Membranes – Many times, this method of induction is done right in the doctor’s office.
+Your physician will insert his fingers into your vagina as if checking the dilation of the cervix and gently sweep the membranes that separate the amniotic sac from the cervix.
+This stripping will also release the hormone prostaglandins, which may also induce labor naturally.

 3.)
-Foley Balloon Catheter – A foley balloom catheter is placed in the cervix and filled with saline.
+Foley Balloon Catheter – A Foley balloon catheter is placed in the cervix and filled with saline.
 The purpose is to help the cervix dilate.
 Testimonials seem to concur that this is a very uncomfortable and even painful experience.
-To help the cervix dilate medical staff may tug on the catheter a few times each hour to help move things along.
+To help the cervix dilate, medical staff may tug the catheter several times each hour to help move things along.

 This method of induction does not have an extensive amount of side effects.
-However, there is some research out there correlating the use of the foley balloon catheter and uterine rupture, but this is rare.
-If the foley balloon catheter method of labor induction is used, and labor is not induced, there is a possibility that infection could be introduced to the cervix that could be dangerous if labor does not begin soon.
+However, some research correlates the use of the Foley balloon catheter and uterine rupture, but this is rare.
+Suppose the Foley balloon catheter method of labor induction is used, and labor is not induced.
+In that case, there is a possibility that infection could be introduced to the cervix, which could be dangerous if labor does not begin soon.

 A Word On Due Dates

-It is important to remember that a due date is not an expiration date, but an estimated date as to when your baby might come around.
-According to ACOG an average pregnancy lasts anywhere from 37 weeks to 42 weeks.
+It is important to remember that a due date is not an expiration date but an estimated date for when your baby might come around.
+According to ACOG, an average pregnancy lasts anywhere from 37 to 42 weeks.
 The idea of an average pregnancy being only 9 months is a complete fallacy.
-Most pregnancies are at least 9.5 months if not 10 months.
+Most pregnancies are at least 9.5 months, if not 10 months.
 This is completely normal!

-There are many ways to ease discomforts in late pregnancy such as physical therapy, chiropractic care, and accuptuncture.
-It is highly important to remember that you baby will arrive when he or she is ready to arrive.
-Pushing baby to arrive any earlier than absolutely necessary can be harmful even if not immediately.
+Many ways to ease discomforts in late pregnancy include physical therapy, chiropractic care, and acupuncture.
+It is highly important to remember that your baby will arrive when they are ready to arrive.
+Pushing the baby to arrive any earlier than absolutely necessary can be harmful, even if not immediately.
 Babies that come before their time are more susceptible to many risks.

 Going Post Dates

-ACOG states that a true post dates pregnancy is uncommon, and usually if a woman passes 42 weeks of pregnancy it is usually due to a miscalculation in dates.
-However, ACOG does make a point to say that a woman who is pregnant for the very first time or a woman who has had a post term pregnancy before in particular is much more likely to go post term again.
-In fact ACOG say that this should be “expected.”
+ACOG states that a true post-dates pregnancy is uncommon, and usually, if a woman passes 42 weeks of pregnancy, it is usually due to a miscalculation in dates.
+However, ACOG does make a point to say that a woman who is pregnant for the very first time or a woman who has had a post-term pregnancy before, in particular, is much more likely to go post-term again.
+In fact, ACOG says that this should be “expected.”
 (ACOG)

-For pregnancies that truly do last past 42 weeks, there are a few concerns that ACOG lists, but nothing that cannot be monitored closely without probability of intervention.
+ACOG lists a few concerns for pregnancies that truly last the past 42 weeks but nothing that cannot be monitored closely without the probability of intervention.
 Certain rare risks include: